sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordManagement/General.md

 TODO: Add description
 <br>

-### Do not use deprecated hashing technologies such as MD5 and SHA1.
+### Never use deprecated hashing algorithms such as MD5 and SHA1.

 TODO: Add description
 <br>